Shoffner Act

+The Shoffner Act was a statute intended to restore order in North Carolina counties where Ku Klux Klan (KKK) violence raged.

+Description

-The Shoffner Act was intended to restore order in North Carolina counties where Ku Klux Klan (KKK) violence raged.
-Introduced by Alamance County Republican senator T. M. Shoffner, the act, which was passed by the North Carolina General Assembly in 1870, empowered the governor to suspend habeas corpus and use the state militia.
+Introduced by Alamance County Republican senator T. M. Shoffner, the Shoffner Act, which was passed by the North Carolina General Assembly in 1870, empowered the governor to suspend habeas corpus and use the state militia.
+The act was a statute intended to restore order in North Carolina counties where Ku Klux Klan (KKK) violence raged.